hindu-comm/mail_stream_indology/2017/05/A_Cumulative_Supplem/13__Walter_Slaje.md

 the project” you refer to is actually its final stage.
 The „Description“ provided on the search site informs the careful reader that funding was granted by the DFG for three years only.
-Therefore, the ​volume of the data to be included had to be limited right from the outset, and a manageable choice had to be made.
+Therefore, the volume of the data to be included had to be limited right from the outset, and a manageable choice had to be made.
 What you get is what we could manage to achieve in the allotted time.